jkeller52/astrobee/README.md

 ## Operating System

+#### Ubuntu 16.04 (recommended)

-### Windows Subsystem for Linux Configuration (Optional)
+#### Windows Subsystem for Linux Configuration (Optional)
 If your native machine is using Windows 10, you may want to configure Windows Subsystem for Linux (WSL). https://docs.microsoft.com/en-us/windows/wsl/install-win10
 I used Windows Subsystem for Linux 2 (WSL2) to act as an Ubuntu 16.04 VM.
-This required installation of the [NVIDIA CUDA Graphics Driver]().
+This required installation of the [NVIDIA CUDA Graphics Driver](https://developer.nvidia.com/cuda/wsl/download).
 Your GPU may have different driver requirements.

 In your Ubuntu terminal: run the following commands:
 ```